skjdghsdjgsdj/babypod-hardware/README.md

 ### One color

 One single color is easiest.
-Print `Faceplate.stl` upside-down (top of the faceplate facing the bed) and `Enclosure.stl` as-is.
+Print `Faceplate, no inlays.stl` upside-down (top of the faceplate facing the bed) and `Bottom case.stl` as-is.

 ### Two colors

 In two colors, you get a text inlay that says "BabyPod" and an icon for the power button.
 Printing in two colors requires a printer that supports multiple filaments or [clever use of GCODE](https://old.reddit.com/r/prusa3d/comments/nt3oau/2_colors_on_the_same_layer/h0q4s6e/).

-Print `Faceplate.stl` and `Text inlays.stl` as a multipart object upside-down (top of the faceplate and inlays facing the bed) and `Enclosure.stl` as-is.
+Print `Faceplate, with inlays.stl` and `Faceplate inlays.stl` as a multipart object upside-down (top of the faceplate and inlays facing the bed) and `Bottom case.stl` as-is.

 If you're editing `BabyPod.scad`, your system needs these two fonts installed too: